1 July 2020 (updated annually)

-If you were receiving an income support payment on 31 December 2014 and had an account-based pension, this pension is grandfathered and is not assessed under the deeming rules.
+If you had been receiving an income support payment continuously since 31 December 2014 and had an account-based pension, this pension is grandfathered and is not assessed under the deeming rules.

 However, if you choose to change an existing pension to a new pension, or purchase a new pension after 1 January 2015, the new pension will be assessed under the deeming rules.
 Any choices you make that do not involve changing to a new product (eg changing your investment strategy) will not affect grandfathering arrangements.

 If you are an income support recipient with a grandfathered account-based pension and you cease to be paid an income support payment on or after 1 January 2015, the grandfathering provisions will cease to apply.

 An account-based pension can run for your lifetime, as long as there is sufficient capital available, and can be transferred to your beneficiary (generally your spouse) after you die.
 Account-based pensions are a good way to secure an income stream for your spouse.

 Joe, aged 65, has just retired and has $350,000 in super, all of which is classified as a taxable component.
 After meeting with his financial adviser, he decided to use his super to commence an account-based pension.
 Under the levels set by legislation, for the first year of the account-based pension, Joe must draw a minimum of $8,750.

 Let's assume Joe wants to receive $30,000 pa as a pension.
 At marginal tax rates, $30,000 of income normally results in tax payable of $2,142 (including Medicare levy and tax offsets).
 However, as Joe is over 60, the pension is paid 100 per cent tax-free.